HimanshuYadav-01/KubernetesStudy/README.md

 # KubernetesStudy

-# 📦 KubernetesCoreConcepts

-Welcome to the **KubernetesCoreConcepts** repository!
-This project is organized to help you understand and practice the core components of Kubernetes with proper YAML examples and detailed explanations.

 ## 📘 How to Use

 To make the most of this repository, **go through this `README.md` file to navigate the folders and files properly**.
 Each directory contains relevant Kubernetes concepts with YAML manifests and explanations to guide your learning and implementation.